Rev. Andrew Hofer, O.P.

 Ph.D., University of Notre Dame

-Invited Essay: “The Beginning, the End, and the Stations along the Way,” (Book symposium for Brian E. Daley, S.J., God Visible: Patristic Christology Reconsidered) Pro Ecclesia, in preparation.
+Invited Essay: “The Beginning and the End, as well as the Stations along the Way,” (Book symposium for Brian E. Daley, S.J., God Visible: Patristic Christology Reconsidered) Pro Ecclesia, forthcoming in fall 2019.

-Edited Book (co-edited with Michael Dauphinais and Roger Nutt): Thomas Aquinas and the Greek Fathers, forthcoming from Sapientia Press.
+Invited Edited Book (co-edited with Michael Dauphinais and Roger Nutt): Thomas Aquinas and the Greek Fathers (Ave Maria: FL: Sapientia Press, 2019).

-Article (co-authored with Alan Piper, O.P.): “Retracing the ‘Art of Arts and Science of Sciences’ from Gregory the Great to Philo of Alexandria,” Journal of the History of Ideas, forthcoming in October 2018.
+Article (co-authored with Alan Piper, O.P.): “Retracing the ‘Art of Arts and Science of Sciences’ from Gregory the Great to Philo of Alexandria,” Journal of the History of Ideas 79 (2018): 507-26.

 Invited Essay: “Augustine, Aquinas, Thérèse, and the Mysticism of Mother Teresa’s Five-Finger Gospel.”
 In Mother Teresa and the Mystics: Toward a Renewal of Spiritual Theology, edited by Michael Dauphinais, Brian Kolodiejchuk, M.C., and Roger Nutt (Ave Maria, FL: Sapientia Press, 2018), pp. 79-101.